offen/offen/docs/docs/offen-instant-access/offen-instant-access.md

 ---
 layout: default
-title: Offen Instant Access Browser Extension
+title: Offen Instant Access
-nav_order: 1
+nav_order: 2
 description: How to install and use the Offen Instant Access Browser Extension
 permalink: /using-offen/browser-extension/
-parent: Using Offen
 ---

 <!--